pasqal-io/qadence/docs/digital_analog_qc/pulser-basic.md

 A `Device` instance encapsulate all the properties defining a real neutral atoms processor, including but not limited to the maximum laser amplitude for the pulses, the maximum distance between two qubits and the maximum duration of the pulse.

+!!! warning
+    Fix link below.

-`qadence` offers a simplified interface with only two devices which can be found [here][qadence.backends.pulser.devices]
+`qadence` offers a simplified interface with only two devices which can be found [here](/backends.pulser.devices)

 * `IDEALIZED` (default): ideal device which should be used only for testing purposes.
 It does not have any limitation in what can be run with it.
 * `REALISTIC`: device specification very similar to a real neutral atom quantum processor.